 The schools that work with us are not owned or operated by the College.
 Instead we serve as advisors.
 Our primary work is in providing advice to school founding projects and, after their inception, providing teacher and leader support and curriculum to those schools.
 All assistance is given free of charge to schools and school founding groups.

 Our network consists of over 50 affiliated classical schools across the country.
-Hillsdale's Member Schools provide an education that is both classical and American in its orientation; one that is rooted in the liberal arts and sciences, offers a firm grounding in civic virtue, and cultivates moral character.
+Hillsdale College Member Schools are a select group of schools that serve as examples in providing an education that is both classical and American in its orientation; one that is rooted in the liberal arts and sciences, offers a firm grounding in civic virtue, and cultivates moral character.

 Enrollment in Hillsdale Member Schools